loginom/loginom-help-en-omegat/data/processors/transformation/java-script/api-description.md

 var console: Console;

 interface Console {
-     // assert method enables to send the message to console if the first argument is false assert(condition?: boolean, ...data: any[]): void;
+     // assert method enables to direct the message to console if the first argument is false assert(condition?: boolean, ...data: any[]): void;
     // error method shows error message
     error(...data: any[]): void;